 5. More Sustainable:

 One of the most sustainable alternatives to leather fabrics is made from pineapple leaf fibres (the pineapple leather produced is called Piñatex), which has become the chosen material for various global designers.
-Nike, Hug Boss, Paul Smith and H&M all use pineapple leather.
+Nike, Hugo Boss, Paul Smith and H&M all use pineapple leather.

-Is Vegan Leather Good for the Environment?
+Is Faux Leather Good for the Environment?

 Leather Alternatives in the UK